zikula/core/src/docs/en/dev/UPGRADE-1.4.0.md

   - http://symfony.com/doc/current/components/routing/hostname_pattern.html

 Additionally, Zikula uses the [JMSI18nRoutingBundle](http://jmsyst.com/bundles/JMSI18nRoutingBundle) to have multilingual and translated routes.
+The [JMSTranslationBundle](http://jmsyst.com/bundles/JMSTranslationBundle) is included in the core, too, as it is required by the JMSI18nRoutingBundle.

-Zikula also uses the [FOSJsRoutingBundle](https://github.com/FriendsOfSymfony/FOSJsRoutingBundle) to expose routes in javascript files for ajax.
+Zikula also uses the [FOSJsRoutingBundle](https://github.com/FriendsOfSymfony/FOSJsRoutingBundle) to expose routes in javascript files for ajax requests.

 By default Zikula will look for routing in the module's `Resources/config/routing.yml` file.
 You can configure the routes as stated in the Symfony docs in YAML, PHP or XML and addtionally, due to our use